CDRH/datura/README.md

 ## Local Development

-Add this to your data repo's Gemfile:
+Add this to your collection's Gemfile:

 ```
 source 'https://rubygems.org'